rems-project/casemate/doc/overview.md

 ### Atomicity and ownership

-For each pagetable location, the model tracks a single automata: capturing the current state of the pagetable entry which corresponds to that location.
+For each pagetable location, the model tracks a single automaton: capturing the current state of the pagetable entry which corresponds to that location.

-In order for this approach to be valid, accesses to pagetable locations must be synchronised, so that therefore at each update to a pagetable location we can assert a 'current state' exists at all;
+In order for this approach to be valid, accesses to pagetable locations must be synchronised, so that, at each update to a pagetable location, we can assert that a 'current state' exists at all.
-additionaly, we require that this location appears in at most one tree of translation tables, in at most one branch, for the same reasons as previously given.
+Additionaly, we require that this location appears in at most one tree of translation tables, in at most one branch, for the same reasons as previously given.
-This, in effect, requires trees rather than DAGs more generally for the translation tables, and prevents sharing of translation table entries between different pagetables.
+This, in effect, requires trees rather than DAGs for the translation tables, and prevents sharing of translation table entries between different pagetables.

-Furthermore, writes to pagetable entries in a tree may require inspecting or updating the automata of entries below it in the tree, so in those cases we must ensure synchronisation between the different levels in the same tree.
+Furthermore, writes to pagetable entries in a tree may require inspecting or updating the automata of entries below it in the tree, and in those cases we must ensure synchronisation between the different levels in the same tree.

-The model enforces both of these concerns by explicitly encoding a locking discipline: each entry is associated with a tree (a root), each root is associated with a lock, accesses to pagetables must be done while holding the lock for that tree's root, entries may only be disassociated with a root once properly invalidated and cleaned.
+The model enforces both of these concerns by explicitly encoding a locking discipline: each entry is associated with a tree (a root), each root is associated with a lock, and accesses to pagetables must be done while holding the lock for that tree's root;
+entries may only be disassociated with a root once properly invalidated and cleaned.

 Soundness and completeness
 ---

-Our model is designed to refine the base architectural model, but operationally.
+Our abstraction is designed to refine the base architectural model, but be operational.
 To do this soundly, the model makes some assumptions about the behaviour of the code:

 1. It assumes that the code is disciplined and does not rely on corners of the architecture that exist to support legacy hypervisor designs (so the model is complete 'enough' to capture real software).

-2. It assumes that the code is synchronised enough; in particular we assume that accesses to the abstract state can be serialized (e.g. with locks, see limitations).
+2. It assumes that the code is synchronised enough.
+In particular, it assumes that accesses to the abstract state can be serialized (e.g. with locks, see limitations).